HEGSRR/HEGSRR-Template/readme.md

 # Title of Study

+This study is a reproduction/replication of:

-> Insert names of the original authors in Kedron, P.J. format
+> Insert full citation to original study

 ## Abstract

 > Briefly describe the study.
 If the study is a reproduction or replication, the full citation of the original study should be included here with digital object identifier (DOI) to the study and, if applicable, any preregistration, code or data repositories.
 Delete this instruction from the final repository.

+## Authors

+- First Name, Last Name
+- First Name, Last Name

 ## Repository Documents